PsiHQ/Site/menu1.md

 ~~~
 Here is a brief overview of the projects I've undertaken over the last few years.
 You can find further details, including arXivs and reports, on the individual project pages:

 • [**Axion-like particles (ALPs) in various contexts**](/axions/) - During the two years of my BS-MS project, my work revolved around specific consequences of the ALP-photon interaction term and its observational signatures, sometimes in simple models of the intergalactic magnetic fields and sometimes in RS models.
-Please visit [this](/axions/) for more details.
+Please visit [this](/axions/) page for more details.

 • [**Electroweak phase transitions in the two Higgs doublet model**](/thdm/) - I was selected for the International Summer Program at Osaka University for the summer of 2024 where I explored electroweak phase transitions in the early universe, specifically in the two Higgs doublet model (THDM), with a focus on how finite temperature effects can affect the possibility of baryogenesis.
 More details, as well as the project report, can be found [here](/thdm/).